vladvintenbakh/vladvintenbakh/README.md

 ## Hi GitHub 👋

-Being a Data Analyst is both my job and my passion 😌
+I'm a Data Analyst by day ☀️ and a data/ML/AI enthusiast by night 🌙

 Here are some projects I've been playing around with outside of work:
 * 🐍 Python: